Skip to Content

 Explain that seeing a doctor doesn’t necessarily mean they’ll need to wear hearing aids immediately, but it’s important to understand the extent of the hearing loss.

-• Explore hearing aids: Hearing aids have come a long way in recent years and are now much smaller and more discreet than they used to be.
 If your loved one is hesitant about wearing a hearing aid, share information about the latest technology and how it can improve their day-to-day life.

 You can even accompany them to appointments if they’d like you there for support.

-• Look into other treatments: Depending on the cause of the hearing loss, there may be other treatment options available.
 For example, some hearing loss can be addressed with surgery or the use of special devices like amplified telephones or TV headphones.
 An audiologist will be able to recommend the best course of action.

-Help them adapt to all the change
+Help them adapt to all the changes

 Once your loved one has sought professional advice, the next step is to help them adjust to any new hearing aids or treatments.
 Change can be hard, especially if someone is suddenly confronted with the need for a device they weren’t expecting.